 The Company reviews property and equipment, lease right-of-use ("ROU") assets, intangible assets and its investments in unconsolidated affiliates for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 The Company reviews capitalized software development costs for impairment at each reporting date.
 Recoverability of property and equipment, lease ROU assets, capitalized software development costs and other intangible assets is assessed by comparing the carrying amount of the asset to either the undiscounted future cash flows expected to be generated by the asset or the net realizable value of the asset, depending on the type of asset.
 The Company assesses lease ROU assets that are exited in advance of the non-cancellable lease terms by comparing the carrying values of the lease ROU assets to the discounted cash flows from estimated sublease payments.
-The Company's investments in unconsolidated affiliates are assessed by comparing the carrying amount of the investment of any impairment loss is based on estimated fair value.
+The Company's investments in unconsolidated affiliates are assessed by comparing the carrying amount of the investments to their estimated fair values and are impaired if any decline in fair value is determined to be other than temporary.
+Measurement of any impairment loss is based on estimated fair value.
 The estimated fair values of the Company's investments in unconsolidated merchant alliances assume a continuation beyond the existing contractual term.
 A renewal of certain of the merchant alliance agreements beyond the current contractual term is not solely within the Company's control.
 A significant change in a merchant alliance business relationship could result in a material impairment charge to the carrying value of the equity method investment in such unconsolidated affiliate.